SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessRaces.md

 # 9. - Feral

 These tieflings display features and abilities which make them much more characteristically demonic such as a forked tail and large bat-like wings.
-Because of this, many feral tieflings are forced to hiding to avoid scrutiny or being hunted while others embrace this fiendish nature.
+Because of this, many feral tieflings are forced to hide to avoid scrutiny or being hunted while others embrace this fiendish nature.

 ## Level 1